-Although having a long-standing connection with the Mandan and Arikara, their language is closely akin to that of the Crow, with whom they claim to have been united with before the historic period.
-At this time the two tribes separated due to quarrel over the division of game, the Crow then drawing off farther to the west.
+Although having a long-standing connection with the Mandan and Arikara, their language is closely akin to that of the Crow, with whom they claim to have been united before the historic period.
+At this time the two tribes separated due to a quarrel over the division of game, the Crow then drawing off farther to the west.

 The name Hidatsa has been said, with doubtful authority, to mean “willows,” and is stated to have been originally the name only of a principal village of the tribe in their old home on Knife River.
 It probably came to be used as the tribe name after the smallpox epidemic of 1837 and the consolidation of the survivors of the three villages.

 By the Mandan they are known as Minitarí, signifying “they crossed the water,” traditionally said to refer to their having crossed Missouri River from the east.

 The Sioux call them Hewaktokto, said to mean ”dwellers on a ridge,” but more probably signifying “spreading tipis,” or “tipis in a row,” the name by which they are known to the Cheyenne and Arapaho.
 The Crow call them Amashi, “earth lodges,” and at the turn of the century they were officially known as Gros Ventre, a name applied also to the Atsina, a detached tribe of the Arapaho.